TheDataLeek/website/college/readme.md

 ---
 layout: page
-title: Older Blog Posts
+title: College Writeups
 nav-menu: false
 image: assets/images/blogtile.png
 description: College Homeworks, Articles, and Reports
 ---

-# Old Website Blog Posts
+# College Writeups

 The articles here are from 2018 and before, as I haven't had as much time or interest in technical writing in my free time these days!